giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ```

 Just like you define the package's entry point using `main`, so you define your package's type
 definition entry point using `types`.
-And this `.d.ts` was generated using the `npm run build`
+And we generated this`.d.ts` using the `npm run build`
 script we created earlier, and with the help of the `tsconfig.json` properties we added
 which told it where to generate those type definition files.
+Phew!

 ### One last fine tune

 One last thing.
-Remember those `.d.ts` files?
-Especially `point-type.d.ts`, that includes
+Remember those `.d.ts` files we wrote manually? `global.d.ts` and `point-type.d.ts`?
-additional TypeScript types?
-Well, it seems TypeScript forgot to copy them to the `types` director
+Well, it seems TypeScript forgot to copy them to the `types` directory
 (is this a bug?
 I think it is), so we'll have to do it ourselves in our `build` script:

 ```json